Open Point Clouds via File > Open Point Cloud(s)

-NUBIGON is the most powerful reality capture engine.
-Even though it can render unlimited volumes of point cloud data in real-time, you have to be mindful of a couple of things.
 When opening a point cloud for the first time, NUBIGON converts your data into a high-performance file type called octree.
 This conversion happens only once and gives you a unique ability to handle massive point clouds with ease.

-Keep Your Project on an SSD
+Keep Project on SSD

-SSDs are much faster than mechanical hard disks and they will definitely reduce the time to open point clouds.
+Solid-state drives are much faster than mechanical hard disks and they will definitely reduce the time to open point clouds.

 Prioritize E57 File Format